gdmansfield/SpringBoot/README.md

 # ESE
-A repository for example applications for the videos in the playlist https://www.youtube.com/playlist?list=PLztvSvw6ldKEIJRfkTx4tXevSxuxbNjfh
+A repository for example applications shown in my YouTube videos in the playlist https://www.youtube.com/playlist?list=PLztvSvw6ldKEIJRfkTx4tXevSxuxbNjfh

 To be used only for personal learning.